qinisonhlakaniphoxulu/emojiconverter/README.md

 # emojiconverter
-This is a simple emoji converter that converts :) and :( to their emojis.
+This is a simple emoji converter that converts :) and :( to their corresponding emojis.
 This is great real world practice for Dictionaries in Python.